-It’s always more fun and if kept truly secret, you can’t be blamed for poor taste afterward!
+It’s always more fun and if kept truly secret, you can’t be blamed for poor taste afterwards!

-Lots of bars and restaurants offer party food and drinks deals for groups through December and January.
+Lots of bars and restaurants offer party food and drinks deals for groups through December and the 12 days of Christmas.

 Log onto Facebook before you leave for a get-together and if there’s a good offer on, drop the venue a message.

-When entertaining and having people round, use your student discount to buy snacks to share.
+When entertaining and having people around, use your student discount to buy snacks to share.

 Domino’s Pizza (https://studentdiscountsquirrel.co.uk/dominos/) offer money off for students and a quick Google search will help you find voucher codes to work in conjunction with it too, so you can indulge in some feel-good fast food without forfeiting your finances.

 If all else fails and you’re totally out of ideas, buy a gift voucher.
-Even bars and restaurants offer vouchers and with these, you’re really giving the gift of an experience that could brighten the long, dark days of the post-Christmas lull.
+Even bars and restaurants offer vouchers and with these, you’re really giving the gift of an experience that could brighten the long, dark days of the post-12 days of Christmas lull.
 Check out Zeek which has been recommended by Money Saving Expert.

 If you feel that’s not enough, great creative with the packaging or make your own gift set by including a token product the voucher could be spent on.